-Bard has manufactured many types of inferior vena cava (IVC) filters that are currently the subject of mass tort litigation for alleged defects.
+Bard has manufactured many types of inferior vena cava (IVC) filters that are currently the subject of recalls and mass tort litigation for alleged defects.
 If you have been injured by a Bard IVC filter, you may be eligible to recover damages through an IVC filter lawsuit.

 - 1. General information

 - 5. IVC filter lawsuits

 Also known as C.R.
 Bard, Bard is a century-old corporation that produces medical devices.
 It has plants on four continents: North America, Europe, Asia, and Australia.